vineethkumarv/sv-wiki/Interface.md

 3. Reactive Region: Execution of testbench.
 4. Postpone Region: Sampling signals after all design activity for the next clock cycle.

+The  design and testbench are evaluated in different time regions.
+So, SystemVerilog

-Note: You can refer the SystemVerilog scheduling schemantic for your reference (wiki) to know more about the execution regions.
+Note: You can refer the SystemVerilog scheduling schemantic (wiki) for your reference to know more about the execution regions.

 **Example**